R-Ahmadi01/Garbage-classification/README.md

 # Architecture

-The model architecture in this project consists of two main components: the CLIP feature extractor and a custom classifier figure 2.
+The model architecture in this project consists of two main components: the CLIP feature extractor and a custom classifier (see **figure 2**).

 1. **CLIP Feature Extractor**
-   We use the CLIP model `(ViT-B/32 variant)` for extracting rich image and text
+   We use the CLIP model (`ViT-B/32` variant) for extracting rich image and text
    embeddings:

 -   **Pre-Trained Layers**: All layers in the CLIP model are pre-trained on paired